turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 Typically, if you are going to add/remove a class via JavaScript, that class should be declared **below** the class that originally styled the given element.
 This is because of the cascading nature of CSS; any time rules conflict, the rule declared lower on the sheet will take precedence.

+Read up on [this documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) to learn how to **remove** a class from an elements classList!
+Hint: `toggle` may soon be a friend of yours, as well!

 ## Event Listeners